shawncrook411/book_search_engine/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This project is licensed under the terms of the MIT License license
+## Credit
+A large portion of this project was provided by the BootCampSpot.
+It was created as a REST api server, and I ONLY converted it to use mutations/queries.
+90% of this is not my original code and was used with permission as a challenge assignment
 ## Contributing
 No contributions at this time
 ## Tests